temach/reports/CIA-LAB-2-Booting.md

 The `start_kernel` routine in `/init/main.c` is where the non-architecture specific part of the kernel boot begins.

 The kernel itself calls a long list of initialisation functions such as setting up interrupts, enabling the A20 line on x86 processors, configuring GDT table, further memory configuration, setting up virtual memory.
 In particular the kernel mounts the initial RAM disk (initrd) which serves as a temporary root file system.
 It contains the all the necessary modules (which for example interact with peripherals) that are needed for the kernel to fully boot without having to mount any physical disks.
-Then the kernel scheduler is initialised.
+The kernel process scheduler is initialised.

 After the kernel is finally booted, the initrd filesystem is unmounted and the real root filesystem from one of the partitions is mounted.
 The name of the partition to mount normally gets passed to the kernel as a command line argument `root=` by the bootloader.